coin-or/Cbc/README.md

           - `oddwext`: strategy used to search for wheel centers for the cuts found by CglOddWheel - 0=off, 1=one variable, 2=clique - default=2.
       - CglClique was replaced by CglBKClique as the default clique separator in CbcSolver.cpp.

+ * Release 2.10.9
+   * Maintenance release to push out accumulates patches.

+ * Release 2.10.8
+   * Re-generate binaries due to mistake in Github Actions configuration and incorporate new release of Cgl.

+ * Release 2.10.7
+   * Fix a bug that would cause the unit test not to run correctly if the MIPLIB3 project was not present

+ * Release 2.10.6
+   * Accumulated fixes related to build, test, and CI.

  * Release 2.10.5
-   * revert fix that stopped Clp when timelimit reached, as that lead to all cleanup solves afterwards to stop without proper finishing and giving wrong results
+   * Revert fix that stopped Clp when timelimit reached, as that lead to all cleanup solves afterwards to stop without proper finishing and giving wrong results